userver-framework/userver/scripts/docs/en/userver/tutorial/config_service.md

 Dynamic configs are requested via JSON requests, so we need to create a simple JSON handler that is responding with config values.

 There are two ways to write a JSON handler:
-* We could do that by creating a component derived from server::handlers::HttpHandlerBase as in the @ref md_en_userver_tutorial_hello_service example.
+* We could do that by creating a component derived from server::handlers::HttpHandlerBase as in the @ref scripts/docs/en/userver/tutorial/hello_service.md example.
 In that case we would need
     * to parse the input via formats::json::FromString
     * and to send the result by serializing a JSON to std::string via formats::json::ToString.
 * Or we could just take a server::handlers::HttpHandlerJsonBase that does all the above steps for us.